1412010/Auction-Website/README.md

 # Auction-Website
-Desgin and code an Auction Website using HTML, CSS and NodeJS.
+Desgin and code an Auction Website using HTML, CSS and Javacript.
+This version supports front-end only.